-Tequila is a distilled spirit made from the blue agave plant; essential for margaritas, Palomas and for the occasional shot!
-It has become one of the most popular liquors in the world and your liquor cabinet wouldn’t be complete without it.
+There’s nothing quite like a tequila shot to get a party started!
+The main spirit in Margaritas and Palomas is made from the blue agave plant.
+It has become one of the most popular liquors in the world and your liquor cabinet wouldn’t be complete without it!

 As the name suggests tequila originated in a Mexican town called Tequila, roughly 40 miles from Guadalajara in the Jalisco state of Mexico.
 The agave plant (which is not a cactus contrary to popular belief) has large leaves that end in spiny tips similar to aloe vera leaves; underground it produces a large bulb referred to in Spanish as the “piña,” or pineapple.
 Each plant takes about eight years to mature.

 In a laborious process, the agave leaves are sheared, leaving the large piñas, which are quartered and slowly baked in special steam or brick ovens until the starches are converted to sugars.
 The baked agave is then crushed to extract the sweet juice, which is fermented with yeast to convert the sugar into alcohol.